ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 Readers are also expected to be familiar with the terms and concepts related to CoAP {{RFC7252}}, Concise Data Definition Language (CDDL) {{RFC8610}}, CBOR {{RFC8949}}, JavaScript Object Notation (JSON) {{RFC8259}}, and COSE {{RFC9052}}{{RFC9053}}.

 Note that the term "endpoint" is used here following its OAuth definition {{RFC6749}}, aimed at denoting resources such as /token and /introspect at the AS, and /authz-info at the RS.
-This document does not use the CoAP definition of "endpoint", which is "An entity participating in the CoAP protocol."
+The CoAP definition, which is "\[a\]n entity participating in the CoAP protocol" {{RFC7252}}, is not used in this document.

 Furthermore, this document uses the following terms.